sparkle-project/sparkle-project.github.io/documentation/index.md

   3. The tool will generate the appcast file (using filename from [`SUFeedURL`](/documentation/customization/)) and also [`*.delta` update](/documentation/delta-updates/) files for faster incremental updates.
 Upload your archives, the delta updates, and the appcast to your server.

+When generating the appcast, if an `.html` file exists with the same name as the archive, then it will added as the `releaseNotesLink`.

 You can also create the appcast file manually (not recommended):

   * Make a copy of the sample appcast included in the Sparkle distribution.